Dallin H. Oaks: BYU president

 By the mid-1970s, the relationship between Oaks and some of the more conservative members of the board of trustees became strained, particularly with Ezra Taft Benson, who then served as president of the Quorum of the Twelve Apostles.
-During Oaks's tenure, Benson condemned the undergraduate economics textbooks in use for supporting "Keynesian" economics, and he expressed concerns as to whether faculty was teaching socialist economics.
+While Oaks was the BYU president, Benson condemned the undergraduate economics textbooks in use at the university for supporting Keynesian economics, and he expressed concerns as to whether faculty members were teaching socialist economic ideas.
 Oaks was displeased upon learning that the College of Social Sciences had invited the leader of Utah's Communist party to speak to political science classes, believing that it could set an undesired precedent.
-Not long afterward, Oaks became upset when he learned that Benson had invited activist Phyllis Schlafy to address students despite her having been rejected by the speakers committee previously due to her "extreme" views.
-Most prominently, Oaks fought against the hiring of conservative Richard Vetterli despite the fact that Wilkinson had promised to hire him prior to his resignation.
-Wilkinson lobbied Benson to facilitate Vetterli's appointment after leaving BYU, and Benson and the board of trustees approved his hiring despite Oaks's insistence that Vetterli was not qualified.
+Not long afterward, he again became upset when he learned that Benson had invited conservative activist Phyllis Schlafly to address students despite her having previously been rejected by the speakers committee due to her "extreme" views.
+Oaks also prominently fought against the hiring of conservative Richard Vetterli as a professor of political science despite the fact that Wilkinson had promised to hire him prior to his resignation.
+Wilkinson lobbied Benson to facilitate Vetterli's appointment after leaving BYU, and Benson and the board of trustees approved his hiring, overruling the insistence by Oaks that Vetterli was not qualified.
 Soon afterward, Oaks was released as BYU president and Jeffrey R. Holland took his place.
 The press cited the stand-off between Benson and Oaks with regard to Vetterli as a contributing factor to Oaks's release.
-Oaks, on the other hand, stated that he was leaving because he was worn out from having run the institution for nine years.

-When Oaks had been in office for six years, he wrote to the First Presidency to express that he had become close-minded in his position.
+When Oaks had been in office for six years, he wrote to the First Presidency to express that he had become worn out and close-minded in his position.
 He suggested that BYU establish a six- or seven-year term limit for its presidents.
-His proposal was tabled for more than two years before he was unexpectedly notified of his release by the news media.
+His proposal was tabled for more than two years before he was unexpectedly notified that his release had been approved.
 After serving for nine years, Oaks stepped down in August 1980.
 He was appointed to the Utah Supreme Court three months later.

 Campus police spying controversy

 Before and during Oaks's time as president of BYU, campus police routinely used undercover agents and a polygraph to investigate honor code violations.
 In 1975, the university began a program to reduce the number of alleged homosexuals on campus, which included interrogating men in fine arts and drama programs, taking down license plates at gay bars and cross-referencing them with student license plates, and "searches of dorms and other student housing units [which took] place without bona fide search warrants."
 When asked about the program by reporters, Oaks acknowledged the activities in general terms.
-BYU public relations stated that the program ended once Oaks became aware of its existence.
+BYU public relations stated that the program ended once Oaks became aware of it.